 This memory aid covers Memory Aid within Tests for Ions for GCSE Chemistry.
 Revise Tests for Ions in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 10 of 14 in this topic.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 10 of 15 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position